smitRoot/Hospitality-Analysis/README.md

 ---

+Navigation Instructions
+The project dashboard includes three main menus on the home page:

+Home: This is the default landing page where you will see the key metrics and visualizations related to AtliQ Grands' revenue performance.

+Booking: This menu allows you to explore booking data, including the most popular room types and booking trends across various platforms.

+Revenue: This section provides detailed insights into revenue generation, including city-wise earnings, revenue per available room (RevPAR), and other financial metrics.

+You can navigate to any of these sections by clicking on the respective menu item at the home page.

+Additionally, to enter the Home Page from anywhere on the dashboard, simply click on the AtliQ Grands logo at the top left corner.
+This will bring you back to the main page with an overview of key metrics and findings.

 ### Project Overview

 In the competitive and fast-paced world of luxury hospitality, AtliQ Grands, a renowned 5-star hotel chain, was facing significant challenges in revenue generation.
 To tackle these challenges and help AtliQ Grands enhance its market position, I embarked on a data-driven project to provide actionable insights that would guide revenue-boosting strategies.
 This project involved the analysis of various key datasets, leveraging data analytics to optimize revenue generation and identify key trends within the hospitality domain.